Philippe Barbier

 Philippe Antoine Francoise Barbier (2 March 1848 – 18 September 1922) was a French organic chemist.
 He is best known for his two named reactions in organic synthesis, the Barbier reaction and the Barbier-Wieland degradation, as well as for his role in the creation of organomagnesium reagents with his student, Victor Grignard.

-Although Grignard was awarded the Nobel prize in 1912 (along with Sabatier) for his discovery, Barbier and Sabatier’s collaborator, Senderens, were snubbed.
+Although Grignard was awarded the Nobel prize in 1912 (along with Sabatier) for his discovery, Barbier and Sabatier's collaborator, Senderens, were snubbed.
 Grignard himself decried this as an injustice, writing to a friend just days after returning from his Nobel acceptance: “…to tell the truth, and between us, I would even have preferred to wait a little longer, to see the prize shared between Sabatier and Senderens, and then share it myself with Barbier at a later time”.
-Nevertheless, Barbier’s contributions to the scientific community were plentiful and varied, including work in mineralogy, natural products isolation, and polycyclic aromatic hydrocarbons.
+Nevertheless, Barbier's contributions to the scientific community were plentiful and varied, including work in mineralogy, natural products isolation, and polycyclic aromatic hydrocarbons.

 Early life and education

-Not much is known of Barbier’s early life, largely due to his own destruction of nearly every record of his life shortly after the awarding of the 1912 Nobel prize (there is evidence that these events were linked, but this is largely speculative).
+Not much is known of Barbier's early life, largely due to his own destruction of nearly every record of his life shortly after the awarding of the 1912 Nobel prize (there is evidence that these events were linked, but this is largely speculative).
 It is known, however, that in 1848, Phillipe Barbier was born to Elisabeth Gros and Germain François Barbier, a schoolteacher.
 There is very little information to be found about his early years until he began secondary education at the College de France.
 His doctoral studies were performed under Berthelot, where he studied the chemistry of fluorene, coumarin, and derivatives thereof.
 He also discovered novel reactivity of aromatic hydrocarbons such as stilbene and phenanthrene, providing valuable knowledge about the constitution of coal tar and the useful components therein.
 In addition, he observed the conversion of pineol into cymene during distillation.
 The École Supérieure de Pharmacy, with Berthelot at the head of his committee, awarded him the degree of Pharmacist, First Class.

-After graduation, Barbier worked at the Ecole de Pharmacy de Paris as a preparateur, or laboratory assistant, from 1876-1878.
-He then served as a lecturer at the Faculte des Sciences de Lyon for a year, and in 1879, he obtained his first professorship at the Faculte des Sciences des Besancon.
+After graduation, Barbier worked at the Ecole de Pharmacy de Paris as a preparateur, or laboratory assistant, from 1876 to 1878.
+He then served as a lecturer at the Faculte des Sciences de Lyon for a year, and in 1879, he obtained his first professorship at the Faculte des Sciences des Besançon.
 Finally, he was rehired at the Faculte des Sciences de Lyon as professor of chemistry, where he would remain for the remainder of his career.

 Selected graduate work completed by Barbier under Berthelot.